aeshac/Sentiment-Analysis-Textblob/README.md

 - Textblob: This is a Python library for processing textual data.
 It provides a simple API for diving into common natural language processing (NLP) tasks.

 - NLTK: This is a suite of libraries and programs for symbolic and statistical natural language processing (NLP) for English written in the Python programming language.

+- WordCloud: This is a data visualization technique used for representing text data in which the size of each word indicates its frequency or importance.
+Significant textual data points can be highlighted using a word cloud.